Amateur-Jérôme Le Bras des Forges de Boishardy

-Amateur-Jérôme Le Bras de Forges, (13 October 1762 – June 17 or 18, 1795) was knight of Boishardy, born in Bréhand and died near Moncontour, is a Chouan chief of the Côtes-du-Nord.
+Amateur-Jérôme Le Bras de Forges, (13 October 1762 – 17 or 18 June 1795) was knight of Boishardy, born in Bréhand and died near Moncontour, is a Chouan chief of the Côtes-du-Nord.

 Biography

 Portrait of Boishardy by Yan' Dargent.

 Amateur-Jérôme Le Bras des Forges de Boishardy belongs to the minor nobility (knight).
 However, the origins of his family would be bourgeois.
 He is the son of Jérôme Sylvestre Le Bras des Forges, lord of Boishardy, musketeer of the King, and of Marie Anne du Boscq.

-As a nobleman, he entered the Royal Marine in 1780, a former officer in the Royal Marine regiment, left the service on July 9, 1792, opposing the departure of his regiment for Saint-Domingue.
+As a nobleman, he entered the Royal Marine in 1780, a former officer in the Royal Marine regiment, left the service on 9 July 1792, opposing the departure of his regiment for Saint-Domingue.
 He was mistakenly included on the list of émigrés in 1792 and this error caused him some inconvenience and he returned to Bréhand.
 But it was the levy of 300,000 men in March 1793 that pushed him towards the Chouannerie.

 The French Revolution, needing soldiers, ordered that a draw of combatants be organized by commune.
-On March 25, 1793, Pommeret, 8 km from Bréhand, refused the draw and tore up the registers of the commissioners of the Republic.
+On 25 March 1793, Pommeret, 8 km from Bréhand, refused the draw and tore up the registers of the commissioners of the Republic.
 This was the signal for the uprising in the Côtes-du-Nord.
 To the cries of March on Pommeret, the young people of Bréhand then headed, Boishardy at their head, towards the rebel commune.
 They were joined on the road at the place called la lande du gras in Meslin by the young people of the surrounding communes.
 Together (perhaps 4000), they marched on Pommeret and harassed the republican grocer of the town.

 The same day, they looted the republican mail box in Sainte-Anne (Coëtmieux).
 Following this insurrection, François Pincemin, the brand new mayor of Meslin, was arrested, imprisoned in Saint-Brieuc and guillotined on the following 13 April.
 The events in Pommeret spread, particularly to Bréhand, where young people followed suit.
 The insurgents came looking for Boishardy because of his military experience and not because of his noble origins.

 Boishardy, charismatic and accessible, naturally established himself as the leader of the Chouannerie in the region.
 He took part in the first insurrection, that of La Rouërie, and was designated by him to command the military forces of the Breton Association on the Côtes-du-Nord.
 He was also recognized elsewhere since he was in contact with the Vendéen François de Charette.
 But the Chouannerie in the Lamballe region remained limited.
 His guerrilla actions remained limited, although he took Jugon-les-Lacs, a small town between Lamballe and Dinan, where he cut down the tree of liberty, wandered around with his men while talking to the inhabitants.
 He earned his nickname of Sorcerer, because the capture did not result in any deaths and all the Republican soldiers were captured.